 The Wayne C. Henderson School of Appalachian Arts has a mission to preserve, promote and provide a learning experience that has its roots in the culture and heritage of our Southern Appalachian Mountains.
 The Henderson works with students as a part of our Appalachian Youth Programs, which include Junior Appalachian Musicians (JAM), Junior Appalachian Artisans (JAAr), Summer Art Camps and Outreach activities.

 The Henderson received an Artist in Education Grant through the Virginia Commission for the Arts to offer an after school arts/craft based program that partners with Artisan Mentors of Holston Mountain Artisans (HMA) for middle school students of Smyth County.
-HMA has an artisan community wishing to pass on traditions.
-The Henderson has groups of students in need of artisan mentors/instructors.
-A perfect partnership is born, JAAr.
+With the current challenge of COVID19, we have redirected these funds to “The Henderson Artreach Project”

 Junior Appalachian Artisans (JAAr) is an after school program for Smyth County middle school students.
 JAAr seeks to preserve our unique folk art mountain heritage through activities through the guided work of artisan mentors.
 This program will allow students access to working craftsmen and artisans who gather at The Henderson as well as introduce them to specific tools, materials, and studio space.